Frequently Asked Questions

 If I get SUN Bucks, will that make me a public charge?

-The U.S. Department of Homeland Security (DHS) and U.S. Citizenship and Immigration Services (USCIS) do NOT consider health, food, and housing services as part of the public charge determination.
+The public charge rule put into place in December 2022 is still in effect.
+Under this rule, the U.S. Department of Homeland Security (DHS) and U.S. Citizenship and Immigration Services (USCIS) do NOT consider health, food, and housing services as part of the public charge determination.
 This means many government funded benefits and services are safe to use.

 SUN Bucks is a food benefit like Pandemic EBT and CalFresh.
-Using these government funded benefits will NOT hurt your immigration status.
+Using these government funded food benefits does not hurt your immigration status.

-The public charge rule does NOT apply to every immigrant.
-Getting government funded benefits alone does NOT make you a public charge.
-Government funded benefits received by your children and family members do NOT make you a public charge.
+The public charge rule does not apply to every immigrant.
+Getting government funded benefits alone does not make you a public charge.
+Government funded benefits received by your children and family members do not make you a public charge.
 If you have questions about your immigration status and this food benefit, more information about public charge is available at www.cdss.ca.gov/inforesources/cdss-programs/refugees/public-charge.
+If you have questions about your immigration status or circumstances, please consult with an immigration attorney.

 What if I want to opt out of SUN Bucks?